finbourne/lusid-sdk-python-preview/sdk/docs/CustomEntitiesApi.md

 [EXPERIMENTAL] Get CustomEntity

-Retrieve a CustomEntity by a specific Id at a point in AsAt time
+Retrieve a CustomEntity by a specific Id at a point in AsAt time.

 ### Example